What does 60-Day Notice for an Apartment Mean?

 What if I Fail to Give Proper Notice?

-If you fail to give proper notice at the end of the lease, you are in breach of the lease and could be responsible for all the remaining payments of the new lease and/or buy-out fees.
+If you fail to give proper notice at the end of the lease, you are in breach of the lease and could be responsible for all the remaining payments of the new lease and/or breach fees.

-In some cases, if you don’t give notice, the lease could renew at month-to-month rates which can sometimes be twice (2X) as high as your current rent.
+In some cases, if you don’t give notice, the lease could renew at month-to-month rates which can sometimes be twice as high as your current rent.

 If you are not intending to renew your contract, it is important to check your lease, adhere to the 60 day calendar notice (or as otherwise stipulated in your lease), so you don’t end up paying more than you should.